 Guernsey Biological Records Centre

 Data is submitted on a regular basis from Guernsey residents, keen naturalists, researchers and visitors from a variety of sources, including social media.
 The GBRC is actively involved in local, interisland and international conservation projects.
-It collates, manages and stores data that describes our local biodiversity and forms an evidence base to which decision makers can refer when making decisions which may impact on wildlife or wildlife habitat.
+It collates, manages and stores data that describes our local biodiversity and forms an evidence base to which decision makers can refer to when making decisions which may impact on wildlife or wildlife habitat.

 La Société Guernesiaise